Last updated on April 10th, 2018 at 01:31 pm

 South America for Seniors Trip Idea #4: Patagonia Cruise

 Not everyone can say they’ve traveled to the southernmost city in the world.
 Ushuaia, on the southern tip of Argentina, is the last city before land and sea give way to the domain of Emperor and Magellanic penguins.
-Take an Ushuaia cruise to Antarctica or Patagonia and see glaciers, penguins, whales, ice fields, and more.
-The Waters of Patagonia cruise is a 17 day journey from Santiago, Chile, to Buenos Aires, Argentina.
+Take a Ushuaia cruise to Antarctica or Patagonia and see glaciers, penguins, whales, ice fields, and more.
+The Waters of Patagonia cruise is a 17-day journey from Santiago, Chile, to Buenos Aires, Argentina.
 Along the way, you’ll go wine tasting in Santiago and Valparaiso, the quaint port towns of Punta Arenas and Puerto Natales on Chile’s southern coast, Torres del Paine National Park, Cape Horn and the Straits of Magellan to Ushuaia.
 Visit this beautiful Patagonian city and the nearby Tierra del Fuego National Park, and then continue on to Buenos Aires, where you can celebrate the end of your adventure with a steak dinner and unforgettable tango show.